DeafblindEngineer/tinco-project/development-environment.md

 ### Development Environment

-This is my development environment for low-level system programming and driver development.
+This is my development environment for low-level system programming and hardware driver development.
 My distribution is Ubuntu 22.04 LTS (Jammy Jellyfish) with the Gnome Desktop.
 It has been setup for the following programming languages: Assembly, C, C++

 ### IDE